pinarmrv/my-notepad/README.md

 In the project directory, you can run:

-### npm run dev
+`npm run dev`

-To create a fake server for notes, "json-server" is used.
+To create a fake server for notes, `json-server` is used.